 As reports point to looming sellout agreement between Canada Post and CUPW, what way forward for postal workers?

-In a secondary release, the union appealed to the pro-corporate Liberal government—whose policies have endorsed plans to cut nearly two-thirds of Canada Post’s 55,000 employees—
+In a statement, CUPW respectfully urged the pro-business Liberal government, which supports plans to cut two-thirds of Canada Post's 55,000 employees,

 more